What to Do After an Auto Accident

 There are a few things you should avoid doing in order to protect yourself legally after an accident:

 - Don't discuss the accident – Only speak about the accident with the police officer and your doctors.
 Do not discuss it with insurance company representatives or the lawyers of the other driver even if you are in the right.

-- Don't sign anything - Other than the police report, do not sign any document that is presented to you at the scene of the accident or right after unless it is necessary for medical treatment.
+- Don't sign anything – Do not sign any document that is presented to you at the scene of the accident or right after unless it is necessary for medical treatment.
 Make sure the police report is accurate before you sign it, if asked.

-- Don't accept a settlement right away - Do not accept a "settlement check" or any kind of settlement that is initially offered to you by an insurance company until you have consulted with your doctor and with an experienced car accident attorney.
-The only aspect of your claim that should ever be resolved early on, may be for the damage or loss of your car due to the accident and that is it.
+- Don't accept a settlement right away – Do not accept a "settlement check" or any kind of settlement that is initially offered to you by an insurance company until you have consulted with your doctor and with an experienced car accident attorney.
+The only aspect of your claim that should ever be resolved early on may be for the damage or loss of your car due to the accident; that is it.

-If you have further questions about car accidents, please contact the Law Offices of Maryland car accident lawyer Stuart L. Plotnick, LLC today to schedule a free case evaluation with one of our experienced Maryland car accident lawyers.
+If you have further questions about car accidents, please contact the Law Offices of Stuart L. Plotnick, LLC today to schedule a free case evaluation with our experienced car accident lawyer.
 We represent injured car accident victims throughout Maryland, Virginia, and Washington D.C.